batleforc/Dev-cli/README.md

 ## Choice to be made

 - Rust or Golang ?
+(Most likely to be in rust)
 - Lib mode ?